Mark Montgomery (baseball)

-Mark Montgomery (born August 30, 1990) is a minor league baseball pitcher who is a free agent.
+Mark Montgomery (born August 30, 1990) is an American minor league baseball pitcher who is a free agent.

 A native of Williamsburg, Virginia, Montgomery attended Bruton High School, and was drafted by the Yankees out of Longwood University in the 11th round of the 2011 MLB draft.
 He won the Yankees' Kevin Lawn Award for 2012.

 Career

 New York Yankees

 Montgomery began his career with the Low–A Staten Island Yankees of the New York–Penn League in 2011, where he pitched four games before being promoted to the Single–A Charleston RiverDogs for the rest of the year.
 The day after his promotion, Montgomery record five strikeouts in one inning.
 Between the two teams, he had a 1.91 ERA, 51 strikeouts, 13 walks, and 15 saves in 26 games with 28.1 innings pitched, with no win-loss record.

 In 2012, Montgomery started the season with the Yankees' High–A affiliate, the Tampa Yankees, before earning a promotion to the Trenton Thunder, the organization's Double-A affiliate.
 He was selected as a Florida State League Mid-Season All-Star.
 Between the two levels, Montgomery went 7-2 with a stellar 1.54 ERA in 46 games/64.1 innings pitched with 99 strikeouts, 22 walks, and 15 saves once again.
 He also pitched in the Arizona Fall League that year, appearing in the Rising Stars game and being named to the AFL All-Prospect Team.

 Before the 2013 season, Baseball Prospectus ranked Montgomery the Yankees' 9th best prospect.
 MLB.com places him as the team's 8th best prospect.
 He started the year with the Triple-A Scranton/Wilkes-Barre RailRiders, but dealt with a loss in velocity that the organization blamed on a poor conditioning regimen in the offseason.
 He dealt with shoulder fatigue and had three different stints on the disabled list that year.
 For the season, his ERA regressed to 3.38 in 45.1 innings over 29 games (including four games with the GCL Yankees).
 He still struck out 59 batters, but walked 25 while dealing with command issues.